pinnotes/pinnotes.github.io/content/blog/blender/Product-Animation-Snake-Wrap.md

 ---
 title: 🐍 Blender Product Animation Tutorial | Snake Wrap Effect 🌟
-description: LAre you ready to create a stunning product animation in Blender?
+description: Are you ready to create a stunning product animation in Blender?
 In today’s tutorial by Visual Gravity, discover how to make a realistic snake wrap dramatically around a bottle—perfect for product ads or creative VFX work!
 Let’s break it down step by step, making the process super easy for Blender beginners. 🎥✨
 date: 2025-09-17
-image: "/images/blender/product-animationjpg"
+image: "/images/blender/product-animation.jpg"
 width: full
 authors:
   - name: Aryan